IDMNYU/BlinkingBeeping/schedule.md

 # Week 12 - Monday November 20
 * Final project pitches

+# Week 13 - Monday November 27 & Wednesday November 29
+* What is a BOM?
 * SD cards
   * datalogger
   * reading from files
   * bitmaps

-# Week 13 - Monday November 27 & Wednesday November 29
+* RTC
+* RFID
 * final project one on one meetings

 # Week 14 - Monday December 4 & Wednesday December 6